 After all, you can have the best ideas in the world, but if you can't execute them – or you don't have the correct intelligence on which to base your decisions – then your online efforts won't be optimised.

 So, how do you know which software to use?

-Therefore, you need to know which software can give you a headstart.
-To help, we've compiled a comprehensive list of some of the best digital marketing tools on the market today – although you should, of course, conduct your own research to see which platforms best fit your requirements.
+To help you understand which software can give you a headstart, we've compiled a comprehensive list of some of the best tools on the market today – although you should, of course, conduct your own additional research to see which platforms best fit your requirements.

 To start, though, here are some of the top programmes that you should consider:

 An internet marketing tool that will schedule all of your social media posts in advance, Buffer is a one-stop-shop to organise and optimise your online content.
 Whether you're arranging content on Pinterest, Facebook, Twitter, Instagram, or LinkedIn, basic use of the platform is free, although the company offers paid options for more advanced services.

 With Buffer, you can also utilise key social media analytics to post at optimal times, thereby increasing the chances of user engagement and allowing you to track the success of a given post in terms of likes, comments, and shares.
 Thanks to this service, you can dedicate a set amount of time to organising your social media accounts, then carry on worry-free until the queue runs low.

 With the essential uses of Canva being free — and the bells and whistles offered at a minimal monthly subscription — this is a must-try when it comes to choosing an ideal internet marketing tool.
 Whether you're creating a captivating image to post on Instagram, a flyer to "snail mail" to loyal customers, YouTube thumbnails and banners, or, indeed, anything else, Canva has a template for it.